rwlink3z8/hpp2/README.md

 ![prices_over_time](https://github.com/rwlink3z8/hpp2/blob/main/img/prices1.jpg)

 Because of the long period of time (20 years) house prices had to be normalized, the code for this is in the function `transform_target_func` in the `data_pipeline_src.py` file, the mean for 2021 was divided by the yearly mean sales price and this index was then multiplied by the sales price to normalize prices.
+An Augmented Dickey Fuller test shows that this normalization is sufficient to make the price data stationary.

 ### Adjusted House price Distribution